-Deliberate Omission
+4 Deliberate Omission

-This paper does not yet attempt to present a specific API.
+This paper does not yet attempt to present a concrete API.
 If this direction proves to be worth pursuing, the authors hope that the supporting API can be evolved collaboratively.

-The Problem
+5 The Problem

-TLS has a long history in C++, having been implemented previously by many vendors following GNU TLS.
-Since C++11, we have added thread_local that duplicates much of GNU TLS functionality with a distinct keyword, so as not to collide with GNU name practice.
+Thread-local storage (TLS) has a long history in C++, having been implemented previously by many vendors following GNU TLS.
+Since C++11, we have added thread\local that duplicates much of GNU TLS functionality with a distinct keyword, so as not to collide with GNU name practice.
 Its various use cases are explored in P0072 and P0097.